Skin Cancer Screening in Washington, DC

 Skin Cancer Screening

 Cancers of the skin are the most common of all malignancies and are increasing in number.
-Most are treatable and curable if diagnosed early.
+Nearly all skin cancer is curable when detected early.
 Comprehensive skin examination by a dermatologist and biopsy, when needed, are invaluable tools to reduce long-term complications of skin cancer.

 To schedule a skin cancer screening with Board Certified Dermatologist Dr. Thomas Adrian, please call 202-966-8814.